Trap of Feature Diversity in the Learning of MLPs: Related Work

 \section{Related Work}

-\textbf{The representation capacity of DNNs.} Analyzing the representation capacity of DNNs is an important direction to explain DNNs.
-The information bottleneck theory \cite{wolchover2017new, shwartz2017opening} quantitatively explained the information encoded by features in intermediate layers of DNNs. \cite{xu2017information}, \cite{achille2018information}, and \cite{cheng2018evaluating} used the information bottleneck theory to evaluate and improve the DNN's representation capacity. \cite{arpit2017closer} analyzed the representation capacity of DNNs with real training data and noises.
+Understanding the optimization and the representation capacity of DNNs is an important direction to explain DNNs.
+The information bottleneck theory \cite{wolchover2017new, shwartz2017opening} quantitatively explained the information encoded by features in intermediate layers of DNNs. \citet{xu2017information}, \citet{achille2018information}, and \citet{cheng2018evaluating} used the information bottleneck theory to evaluate and improve the DNN's representation capacity. \citet{arpit2017closer} analyzed the representation capacity of DNNs with real training data and noises.
 In addition, several metrics were proposed to measure the generalization capacity or robustness of DNNs, including the stiffness \cite{fort2019stiffness}, the sensitivity metrics \cite{novak2018sensitivity}, the Fourier analysis \cite{xu2018understanding}, and the CLEVER score \cite{weng2018evaluating}.
 Some studies focused on proving the generalization bound of DNNs \cite{long2019generalization, li2018tighter}.

-In comparison, we explain the MLP from a new perspective, \emph{i.e.} we explain the decrease of feature diversity in early iterations of the MLP.\\
+In comparison, we explain the MLP from the perspective of the learning dynamics, \emph{i.e.}, we explain the decrease of feature diversity in early iterations of the MLP.